 I’ve noticed more and more that Americans who travel outside their country seem so . . . out-of-place.
 It’s like they come in with either a defensive and superior attitude expecting the natives to be difficult, or they come in fearful that they won’t be accepted no matter how hard they try because of the poor reputation that precedes them.
 This awkwardness has been captured in literature by Henry James, Hemingway, James Baldwin and others, a character flaw probably grounded in the geographical isolation of the United States and reinforced by a substandard system of public education.
 Now that America is turning sickeningly inward, and replacing awkwardness with bluster, the situation is unlikely to get any better.
 Congratulations to Jimmy Buffett for choosing to record what has proven to be a timeless song about a long-standing problem.

 Geez.
 We’re a third of a way through the album and I’m still not feeling those party vibes . . .
 I’m hearing some great stuff, though.

 “Tampico Trauma” lightens the mood a bit with a more upbeat arrangement featuring solid lead guitar and sharp harmonica from Greg Taylor.
 The song’s message is consistent with the theme of American ignorance in foreign countries, but some sympathy is called for as the Mexican police are notoriously inconsistent and more than happy to take a few pesos from you to help resolve legal problems that you didn’t even know you had.
-The rock-and-rollers in this song don’t last long in Tampico, as there are few countries anywhere who take kindly to drunks who like to pick fights.
+The rock-and-rollers in this song don’t last long in Tampico, as there are few countries anywhere that take kindly to drunks who like to pick fights.
 It’s followed by “Lonely Cruise,” a song Jimmy picked up in Nashville from songwriter Jonathan Baham, a very sleepy number without a lot to recommend it . . . and I can’t imagine anything more boring than a cruise ship.